leocape/api/source/index.html.md

 **Deposit Action Options:**

-The `deposit_action` parameter accepts a JSON object with the following structure:
+The optional `deposit_action` parameter accepts a JSON object with the following structure:

 ```json
 {